 Sensory interpretation: All of the bonds discussed above are defined from three distinct classes of sensation; sour, salty and sweet tastes.
 They may vary independently from each other.
 So, in an upcoming article, we use these bonds to define a three-dimensional Cartesian coordinate system for making space-time descriptions of molecules.
 And after that, we stop worrying about Pauli’s principle.

 Atoms are stable, three-dimensional particles.
 So a position , and a time of occurrence , can be associated with anything that happens to an atom.
 Assigning a position is discussed later in an article about length.
-But we can readily assign a time-of-occurrence to atomic events by thinking of atoms as little clocks.
+But we can readily assign a time-of-occurrence to atomic events just by thinking of atoms as little clocks.

 Atoms oscillate and jostle about in complex ways.
 So many different modes of atomic vibration have been examined in the laboratory, compared with historical standards of timekeeping, and assessed for their practical use as clocks.
 Some are excellent.
 Atomic fountain clocks can make time measurements that are good to one part in 1014, and they are still being improved.
 High precision laboratory work often uses atoms of caesium.
-But here is a way to tell time using a generic atom, Let be described by a repetitive chain of events
+But here is a generic way to tell time using any atom, Let be described by a repetitive chain of events

 Since is being used as a clock, we assume it has been sufficiently stabilized and isolated so that its vibrations are steady and regular.
 We assume that the period of the atom has been measured, so that the clock is calibrated.
 Then we can determine some elapsed time after the initial event just by counting atomic vibrations to determine .
 We write

 This relationship expresses the time-of-occurrence of the th event as a function of the phase-angle.
 Time is thus told.
 However, we often think of time as the independent parameter and write the phase-angle as a function of time; the -subscript is dropped, and is substituted for Then rearranging gives